Pre-trip Guide: The Fishing

 you don’t need to bring your own lures.

-But, if you must bring your own, purchase your lures locally prior to your trip.
-Tackle-box.net offers complete packages specifically designed for the rivers we fish.
+But, if you must bring your own, Tackle-box.net offers complete packages specifically designed for the rivers we fish.
 Packages can be provides as complete as you like; rods, reels, lures, lines and accessories; or you can simply order a terminal tackle package.
 These packages are designed to save you time, money and frustration by providing everything you need in one place, and at better prices than other sources.
 Complete packages are in stock and available for shipment well in advance of your departure.